 - Have three independent faculty evaluations submitted online.
 At least two of these must be from faculty who can discuss your potential for a career in mathematics, the natural sciences, or engineering and at least one must be in your field of study.
 The third should be from a faculty member or individual who can attest to your potential.
 If you have been involved in research, one of your recommendations must come from the individual who supervised your work.
 Note: Evaluations from former high school teachers, coaches, or family friends are discouraged.

-- Submit official high school and college transcripts to Dr. Kiino by January 6.
+- Submit official college transcripts to Dr. Kiino by January 6.